 The Association also participates in a defined contribution Farm Credit Benefits Alliance (FCBA) 401(k) Plan (401(k) Plan), which qualifies as a 401(k) plan as defined by the Internal Revenue Code.
-For employees hired on or prior to December 31.
-2002, the Association contributes \$0.50 for each \$1.00 of the employee's first 6.00 percent of contribution (based on total compensation) up to the maximum employer contribution of 3.00 percent of total compensation.
+For employees hired on or prior to December 31, 2002, the Association contributes \$0.50 for each \$1.00 of the employee's first 6.00 percent of contribution (based on total compensation) up to the maximum employer contribution of 3.00 percent of total compensation.
 For employees hired on or after January 1, 2003, the Association contributes \$1.00 for each \$1.00 of the employee's first 6.00 percent of contribution up to the maximum employer contribution of 6.00 percent of total compensation.
 Employee deferrals are not to exceed the maximum deferral as determined and adjusted by the Internal Revenue Service.
 The 401(k) Plan costs are expensed as funded.
-Employer contributions to this plan included in salaries and employee benefit costs were \$298, \$205, and \$206 for the years ended December 31, 2015, 2014, and 2013, respectively.
+Employer contributions to this plan included in salaries and employee benefit costs were \$333, \$298, and \$205 for the years ended December 31, 2016, 2015, and 2014, respectively.
 Beginning in 2015, contributions include additional amounts related to the discontinuation of the CB Plan as discussed above.

 FASB guidance further requires the determination of the fair value of plan assets and recognition of actuarial gains and losses, prior service costs or credits, and transition assets or obligations as a component of AOCI.
 Under the guidance, these amounts are subsequently recognized as components of net periodic benefit costs over time.
-For 2015, 2014, and 2013, \$33, \$(45) and \$45, respectively, has been recognized as a net credit, net debit and net credit to AOCI to reflect these elements.
+For 2016, 2015, and 2014, \$7, \$33 and \$(42), respectively, has been recognized as net credits, and a net debit to AOCI to reflect these elements.